granthalf/Scripts_JS/README.md

   E. HIDE_GOOGLE_CNCT-2026-03-10.user.js
     The G-Connection-Google-Killer Script: when you activate it, it will remove the pop-up asking to connect with a google account.
 Very Annoying.

+  F. DETECT_CMP-2026-03-12.user.js
+    The Cookie-Informations Script: when you activate it, it will display informations about the CMP detected and all we can find from cookies used by the website.

 ---------------------------------------------------------------------------